M4C Logo AHRC Logo

 Creative Writing Masterclass for Transformations Prizewinners (2023)

-Writing the Future: Creative Writing and Climate Change - a masterclass for the school outreach programme FABFest (2023)
+Writing the Future: Creative Writing and Climate Change - classes for the schools outreach programme FABFest (2023)

 Lecture on Poetry and Seamus Heaney at Bluecoats School Sixth Form College (2023)